survivejs/webpack-book/manuscript/building/03_bundle_splitting.md

   webpack 5.1.3 compiled successfully in 4847 ms
 ```

-Now the bundles look the way they should.
-The image above illustrates the current situation.
+Now the bundles look the same as in the image above.

-T> `chunks: "initial"` would give the same result in this case.
-You can see the difference after _Code Splitting_ as the `all` option is able to extract commonalities even chunks that have been code split while `initial` doesn't go as far.

-{pagebreak}
+T> The `chunks: "initial"` option doesn't apply to code-split modules while `all` does.

 ## Controlling bundle splitting